Martin Wepner

 GALERIE

-You can clearly hear, that it totally overfit.
+You can clearly hear, that it overfit the training data.
 Also, the quality is pretty poor, because I recorded it with my smartphone, to show it some friends.
-Next time I start my Ubuntu partition, I will re-train the model and upload some better quality mp3s.
+But still, very interesting to listen and hear some extra nuances the LSTM generated for the pieces

 Weiter Beitrag